FlowFuse/website/src/blog/2024/04/how-to-send-and-receive-emails-using-node-red.md

 ## Sending emails to Gmail

 1. Drag an inject node onto the canvas.
 2. Set `msg.payload` as the body content of your email.
-For setting it dynamically, use `msg.plaintext` for the plain text email body and msg.html for the HTML email body.
+To set it dynamically, use `msg.plaintext` for the plain text email body and msg.html for the HTML email body.
 To include attachments, use `msg.attachment`, which should be an array containing one or more attachments in the [Nodemailer](https://nodemailer.com/message/attachments/) format.
 3. Set `msg.topic` as the subject of your email.
 4. Connect the e-mail node's input to the inject node's output.